-First of all, there’s some basic steps to do, which are required before going ahead to advanced troubleshooting’s for fixing the driver issues of HP Office Jet Pro with Mac OS X Yosemite:
+First of all, there are some basic steps to do, which are required before going ahead to advanced troubleshooting for fixing the driver issues of HP Office Jet Pro with Mac OS X Yosemite:

 If you’re already done with this step, you can skip this, as it’s required to do only one time.

-First of all, we need to Reset Printing System.
+First of all, we need to Reset the Printing System.

-- Open System Preference by clicking on Apple Icon and selecting from menu.
+- Open System Preference by clicking on Apple Icon and selecting from the menu.

 - Go to Hardware Tab, then locate Print & Fax/Scan and open it.

-- When dialog box opens, Right click (ctrl+click) on the left panel and select “Reset Printing System“. and then Click OK to confirm reset.
+- When the dialog box opens, Right-click (ctrl+click) on the left panel and select “Reset Printing System.” and then click OK to confirm reset.

 - It shall ask for Name and Password, type in and click OK.